rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - Go to the terminal in your IDE environment.
 - Change the working directory to where you want the clone to be saved by typing `cd` and the name of the directory.
 - Type `git clone` and paste the copied HTTPS URL.
-- After pressing enter the clone will be saved to your chosen directory in your IDE enviroment.
+- After pressing enter the clone will be saved to your chosen directory.

 ## Credits